wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-compliance-microsoft-365/includes/3-plan-beginning-compliance-tasks-microsoft-purview.md

 ### Task 7: Configure sensitive information and offensive language policies

 Protecting sensitive information and detecting and acting on workplace harassment incidents is an important part of compliance with internal policies and standards.
-Communication compliance in Microsoft 365 helps minimize these risks by helping organizations quickly detect, capture, and take remediation actions for email and Microsoft Teams communications.
+Communication compliance helps minimize these risks by helping organizations quickly detect, capture, and take remediation actions for email and Microsoft Teams communications.
 These risks include:

  -  Inappropriate communications containing profanity, threats, and harassment.
  -  Communications that share sensitive information inside and outside of the organization.